-- (2) The name or title and contact information of the individual(s) with overall responsibility for each facility. - (3) A map of each facility, drawn to scale, including the following features: - (a) The locations and descriptions of major activities and storage areas. - (b)Identification of drainage patterns, potential sources of storm water contamination, and discharge points. - (c) Identification of nearby receiving waters or wetlands. - (d)Identification of connections to the Permittee's MS4. - (4) A description of procedures, good housekeeping activities, and any BMPs installed to reduce or eliminate storm water contamination. - (5) The spills prevention and response standard for each facility. - (6) A maintenance plan with inspection procedures and schedule for the facility to identify deficiencies and necessary improvements and/or repairs, to assess effectiveness, and to address new or unaddressed potential sources of storm water contamination.
-At minimum, one annual facility compliance inspection shall be conducted, and documented, each year. - (7) Procedures for annual training of municipal staff on implementation of the SWPPP. - b) SWPPPs shall be revised, as needed, to be consistent with permit conditions, if determined to be ineffective in achieving the conditions of the storm water discharge permit applicable to the facility, or upon written notice from the Department. - c) Each SWPPP shall be evaluated once per permit term and the results of the evaluation shall be documented within the SWPPP. - d) For any new municipally operated sites which require a SWPPP, the Permittee shall develop and implement a SWPPP. - e) New or revised SWPPs shall be submitted to the Department upon completion or submitted with the annual report of that reporting year. - 6.
-MEASURABLE GOAL: The Permittee shall establish a measurable goal for its Pollution Prevention program.
-By April 1, 2027, the Permittee shall submit a document that includes: - a) Its pollution prevention program measurable goal. - b) The method used to identify its measurable goal. - c) Intended actions to work towards achieving the measurable goal. - d) Intended metrics that will be used for measuring progress on the measurable goal after actions are conducted.

-7. REAPPLICATION MATERIALS: The Permittee shall submit as part of the permit reapplication (due October 2, 2029), a summary of the actions taken to reach the measurable goal, metrics used to measure success, evaluation results, and proposed measurable goal(s) for the next permit term.
+- (3) A map of each facility, drawn to scale, and including the following features: - (a) The locations and descriptions of major activities and storage areas. - (b) Identification of drainage patterns, potential sources of storm water contamination, and discharge points. - (c) Identification of nearby receiving waters or wetlands. - (d) Identification of connections to the Permittee's MS4. - (4) A description of procedures, good housekeeping activities, and any BMPs installed to reduce or eliminate storm water contamination. - (5) A maintenance plan with inspection procedures and schedule for each facility to identify deficiencies, necessary improvements and/or repairs, assess effectiveness, and address new or unaddressed potential sources of storm water contamination. - (6) Spills prevention and response standard for each facility. - (7) Quarterly visual inspections of the property and annual facility compliance inspections.
+Inspections reports shall be documented. - (8) Contains procedures for annual training of municipal staff on implementation of the SWPPP. - b) For any new municipally operated sites which require a SWPPP, the Permittee shall develop and implement a SWPPP. - c) Submit to the Department all new or updated SWPPPs. - 6.
+Measurable Goals: Describe actions the Permittee will take to reach the following measurable goal of tracking the quantity of used oil recycled each year.
+Metrics that will be used for evaluating progress on the measurable goal shall also be provided. - 7.
+PERMIT REAPPLICATION: As part of the permit reapplication (due February 1, 2029), submit a summary of the actions taken to reach the measurable goal, evaluation results, and proposed measurable goal for the next permit term.